waldyjoe/waldyjoe.github.io/_pages/research.md

 Highlights:
 The addition of the admissible heuristics proposed in [2] can reduce the number of expanded nodes and runtime of CBS by up to **a factor of 50** and thus an handle up to **3 times more agents** than possible before within one minute.
+The bounded-suboptimal MAPF algorithm proposed in [3] can find solutions that are **provably at most 2% worse than optimal** with **1,000 agents** in one minute, while, on the same map, state-of-the-art optimal algorithms can handle at most 200 agents.

 Relevant publications:
 [1] [CG heuristicy for CBS](https://aaai.org/ocs/index.php/ICAPS/ICAPS18/paper/view/17735/16965 "ICAPS 2018"),